oneineight/splat/README.md

 * Build system

-  The build system has been converted to Gnu Make (gmake).
-There is no need to run "configure" any more.
+The build system has been converted to CMake.
-  The next release may see a CMake build system.

 * SDF file names